Another Accel World Figma action figure, this time of the second Red King, Scarlet Rain.

 However, the trade-off to this is that the cables will not and shall not stay pegged in.
 I had to fight with it for a good 20 minutes to get everything set and lined up for those three shots seen above.
 Once you finally get the cables lined up and have friction working for you to have them stay in the back, it’s a delicate set-up.
 The slightest brush will undo all your hard work in an instant.

 Now, I’m not gonna lie, I don’t care much for the Immobile Fortress cockpit gimmick at all.
 If it isn’t the entire fortress itself, get out.
 Scarlet Rain was actually perfectly fine without this, but I suppose to each their own.
 I’ll personally never be displaying her like this, but it’s a nice touch to have in its own way, given how little the Figma actually comes with.

 Normally I’d have inked the panel lines on her as I did with Silver Crow, but didn’t quite find it necessary this time.
 The metallic red is pretty vibrant, and I don’t mind it.

-Gotta say the metallic green on the eyes and whatnot is pretty incredible as well.
+The metallic green on the eyes and whatnot is pretty incredible as well.

-All in all, I gotta say Scarlet Rain is a pretty great figure for what she is.
+Scarlet Rain is a pretty great figure for what she is.
 You honestly don’t get too much in the way of significant accessories with her, but her play value all but makes up for it.
 Like I said, the Immobile Fortress cockpit is a nice touch, but I personally find it quite meaningless.

 Still, Rain is an incredibly cute figure and would go well with Crow and Lotus if you have them already.
 I’d say pick her up if you like the character; she doesn’t have the largest price tag on her head either.